jainsameer1991/Game/README.md

-This repository contains android games that are developed by Sameer Jain and Tushan Jain.
+This repository contains Android games that are developed by Sameer Jain and Tushan Jain.